 When I asked Sébastian the other day about the vineyard’s presence on social media he said, “I was skeptical at first about Twitter, but I quickly changed my mind when I saw how many interesting people were on there.
 We’ve had the chance to meet and welcome many visitors, both from the wine trade and vacationers on holiday.
 Many times it’s because of Twitter that people are able to find us.”

 And it’s for all the above reasons that I ended visiting Chateau du Petit Thouars two days in a row exactly a year ago.

-That morning before going to the Chateau, I had spent in Saumur perusing tourist office brochures a little too closely to be considered time well spent.
+That morning before going to the Chateau, I had spent in Saumur perusing tourist office brochures a little too close to be considered time well spent.
 Given that it was towards the beginning of my trip, I was feeling slightly anxious about the rest of the day.
-The half hour drive along the Loire River took care of any of that.
+The half-hour drive along the Loire River took care of any of that.

 When eventually I did arrive at the winery, I had a brief awkward moment when I wondered what I was doing there, and if maybe I should turn around and go somewhere and look at tourist brochures; but I easily found Gwendoline Pinard, the Chateau’s hostess behind a door clearly marked “office.”